FDA Pre-Approval Requirements

 - require a written order from the FDA that the product DOES comply with requirements

-Which products do not need FDA approval before marketing/distribution?
+Which products do not need FDA approval before they are marketed to consumers?

-All products that fall under the FDA’s jurisdiction, even if they do not need pre-approval before marketing, must meet specific GMP requirements and/or may need to be registered for tracking and recall purposes.
+Even where products under the FDA’s jurisdiction do not need pre-approval before being marketed to consumers, these products must still meet GMP requirements; and some may need to be registered for distribution tracking and/or product recall purposes.

 - New food products which do not contain new additives / new food sources

 - Compounded drugs– a pre-market review for compounded drugs to evaluate their safety, quality, or effectiveness is not conducted

 - Tobacco products – The FDA’s standards for evaluating medical products do not apply to tobacco products; which are regulated based on the public health standard and coniering the products’ risk to the population.

 - Cosmetics – excepting colour additives – these products must be safe for their intended use and properly labelled.